enarx-archive/rfcs/concepts/default-enarx-trust-process.md

 TODO: this is curently listed as a "concepts" document, but also includes design information and implementation requirements.
 Need to decide where it best sits.
+Neither "concepts" nor "features" (as described in the README.md) fit very well.

 ## Summary

 Setting up trust domains and being able to transfer certain entities between them in central to Enarx.
-This RFC describes the default trust process for Enarx.
+This RFC describes the default trust process for Enarx and lays out sets of requirements for implementations.

 ## Motivation